Reports To: Senior Program Manager-SF ILSP

 First Foundation focuses on stabilizing in-care foster youth with the goal of helping participants achieve their high school diploma and continue on to post-secondary education.
 The Education Advocate plays a critical role in supporting a young person as they deal with the excitement, rigors and uncertainty of adulthood and departure from foster care.
 This position works closely with providers, such as social workers, attorneys, group home personnel, teachers, mental health clinicians and administrators to ensure participants successfully obtain their high school diploma or equivalent.
 Critical youth objectives are attaining a high school diploma, identifying permanent connections, enrolling in post-secondary education as well as exploring vocational training and end employment opportunities.
 The Education Advocate facilitates groups while working with the primary providers in each participants’ life to bring about a successful and smooth transition from high school.
 There will be a portion of this work that will need to be done virtually due to COVID safety measures, however there will be a combination of virtual and in person work required.

 - Ability to build and maintain trusting relationships with high school students and community partners.

-- Create and facilitate ongoing workshops that address a myriad of topics that support educational progress.
+- Create and facilitate ongoing in person or virtual workshops that address a myriad of topics that support educational progress.

 - Attend IEP meetings and other collaborative meetings to ensure participants are progressing towards identified educational goals.